emqx/eip/active/0033-agent-registry.md

 7. **Peer-to-Peer Payload Security**: EMQX provides discovery and registration policy, but end-to-end message confidentiality/integrity between agents is a peer responsibility.
-Publishers SHOULD encrypt sensitive payloads using the subscriber/receiver public key and receivers SHOULD verify sender signatures.
+For untrusted broker environments, agents SHOULD use the A2A-over-MQTT untrusted-broker security profile (`ubsp-v1`) with end-to-end encrypted payloads.

 ### Performance Considerations